 The training ships gave homeless boys a regular education as well an introduction to the routines of life on board.
 Marcus had in fact been receiving literacy instruction from Ware, and in a letter that he wrote to his mentor following a bout of sickness he expressed his gratitude in a touching way:

 Dear Sir, I write to you hoping to find you well as it leaves me at present I should have wrote to you before but I have been ill with the typhus fever but I thank God I am better and strong again.
 I should have come up at midsummer but I was ill but I hope to come up to Christmas.
 Give my respects to all my mates at the Bible Class which I hope they keep it up.
 Give my respects to etc.

-Marcus did indeed visit in December when he was on leave, and he was present a few weeks later at one of the “big boys’ treats” that Ware mentions frequently in his journal.
-(You can read about these “treats” in my post on magic lantern shows.)
+Marcus did indeed visit in December when he was on leave, and he was present a few weeks later at one of the ‘big boys’ treats’ that Ware mentions frequently in his journal.
+The ‘treats’ were important occasions for the members of the Shoeblack Society, and you can read about them in my article on magic lantern shows.